Hermine Braunsteiner: Trial in West Germany

 She stood trial in West Germany with 15 other former SS men and women from Majdanek.
-One of the witnesses against Hermine testified that she "seized children by their hair and threw them on trucks heading to the gas chambers."
+One of the witnesses against Braunsteiner testified that she "seized children by their hair and threw them on trucks heading to the gas chambers".
 Others spoke of vicious beatings.
-One witness told of Hermine and the steel-studded jackboots with which she dealt blows to inmates.
+One witness told of Braunsteiner and the steel-studded jackboots with which she dealt blows to inmates.
+Braunsteiner had two recorded screaming fits during the trial and accused a witness of lying during a break.

 The third Majdanek trial (Majdanek-Prozess in German) was held in Düsseldorf.
 Beginning on November 26, 1975, and lasting 474 sessions, it was the longest and most expensive trial in West Germany.
 The defendants included Ryan, former SS guard Hermann Hackmann and camp doctor Heinrich Schmidt.
 The court found insufficient evidence on six counts of the indictment and convicted her on three counts: the murder of 80 people, abetting the murder of 102 children, and collaborating in the murder of 1,000 people.
 On June 30, 1981, the court imposed a life sentence, a more severe punishment than those meted out to her co-defendants.

+Death

-Complications of diabetes, including a leg amputation, led to her release from Mülheimer women's prison in 1996.
+In 1996, complications of diabetes, including a leg amputation, led to her release from Mülheimer women's prison.
 Hermine Braunsteiner Ryan died on April 19, 1999, aged 79, in Bochum, Germany.

 After the publicity surrounding Ryan's extradition, the United States government established in 1979 a U.S. DOJ Office of Special Investigations to seek out war criminals to denaturalize or deport.
 It took jurisdiction previously held by the Immigration and Naturalization Service.

+In popular culture

+The 2024 novel The Mare by Angharad Hampshire is based on Hermine Braunsteiner's life.